Cybersecurity Law, Policy, and Management Graduate Certificate

 Associate Professor

 Dr. David Landsbergen will help you understand how law, technology and policy come together to improve how the government uses information to make decisions.
-With a background in both law and public administration, he will guide you through the complexities of managing information systems, making them more secure, transparent, and effective.
-His work spans digital equity, social media governance, open-source policy, and public records management.
 Whether you’re focused on cybersecurity, digital transformation, or public innovation, Dr. Landsbergen brings real-world experience and a passion for helping you apply what you learn to make a meaningful impact.

 Dr. Megan LePere-Schloop